 Options for a quick visit to Amsterdam and surrounding attractions

 Go it alone: Purchase a return ticket, then take the train to Amsterdam Centraal (make sure you only board a train that goes to Centraal).
-When you exit Amsterdam Centraal, you can either opt for a canal tour (boats leave from and return to the station’s doorstep) for a 1-1.5 hour tour along the canals.
+When you exit Amsterdam Centraal, I recommend joining a canal tour (boats leave from and return to the station’s doorstep) for a 1-1.5 hour highlights tour along the canals.
+For a more luxurious experience, choose this canal cruise in a classic boat.
 Read more about things to do in Amsterdam.

 You can opt to purchase the IAmsterdam City Card (1-5 days) which includes a free canal cruise, free entrance to major museums and attractions, free public transport (metro, tram and bus in the city), 24-hour bicycle rental and much more.